FINANCE AND TAX OFFICE

 TAX BILLS, DUE DATES and INTEREST ON DELINQUENCIES

-Quarterly Tax Payments are due on the 1st day of February, May, August and November.
-The Mayor & Borough Council have resolved to waive interest on the payment of any installment of taxes if the payment is received within the “Grace Period” which is generally the first 10 calendar days of each respective tax quarter.
+Quarterly Tax Payments are due February 1, May 1, August 1, and November 1.
+The Mayor & Borough Council have resolved to waive interest on the payment of any installment of taxes if the payment is received within the “Grace Period,” which is the first 10 calendar days of each respective tax quarter.
 Additionally, if the 10th falls on a Saturday, Sunday or Borough Holiday, this deadline would be extended to the next business day.
-In order to be considered “on-time,” payments must be received within the “Grace Period” in order to avoid interest being charged on your account.
-If payment is not received within the grace period, interest is then calculated from the date when the payment was originally due, until the date of actual receipt of the payment.
-Postmark dates are not an indication of receipt by this office.
-The postmark indicates when the post office received the envelope for mailing.
+If there is a delay in mailing the tax bills, the 3rd quarter installment, due August 1, may have an extended Grace Period.
+Any extension in the 3rd quarter Grace Period will be noted on the tax bill.
+In order to be considered “on-time” and avoid interest being charged to your account, payments must be received by the Finance Department within the “Grace Period.”
+If payment is not received within the Grace Period, interest is then calculated from the date when the payment was originally due (e.g., the first of the month) until the date of actual receipt of the payment.
+NOTE: Mailed payments will be posted as of the date the payment is received by the Finance & Tax Department, not the envelope's postmark date.
 Physical custody of your payment in this office determines receipt for our purposes.
+Tax & Municipal Sewer Due Dates and Grace Period end dates are noted on the Calendar of this Borough Website.

 Interest will be calculated at 8% per annum on the first $1,500 and 18% per annum for any amount over $1,500 retroactive to the first of the month.
 A penalty of 6% will be charged on any delinquency (principal and interest due) in excess of $10,000 if not paid by the end of the fiscal year.